wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-creating-oracle-weblogic-server-12c-virtual-machine.md

 	8. Specify a name for the rule and optionally a description, and then click **Finish**.

 12. To see the shopping cart application running on the Internet, open a browser to the URL in the form of `http://<<unique_domain_name>>/shoppingcart`.
-(You can determine the value for <<*unique_domain_name*>> within the [Azure Management Portal](https://manage.windowsazure.cn/) by clicking **Virtual Machines** and then selecting the Virtual Machine that you are using to run Oracle WebLogic Server).
+(You can determine the value for <<*unique_domain_name*>> within the [Azure Management <!-- deleted by customization Portal](https://manage.windowsazure.cn/) --><!-- keep by customization: begin --> Portal](https://manage.windowsazure.cn) <!-- keep by customization: end --> by clicking **Virtual Machines** and then selecting the Virtual Machine that you are using to run Oracle WebLogic Server).

 ##Additional resources
-Now that you’ve set up your Virtual Machine running Oracle WebLogic Server, see the following topics for additional information.
+Now that you've set up your Virtual Machine running Oracle WebLogic Server, see the following topics for additional information.

 -	[Oracle Virtual Machine images - Miscellaneous Considerations](/documentation/articles/virtual-machines-miscellaneous-considerations-oracle-virtual-machine-images)